See customer feedback from over 100 review sites in one placeRequest a demo

 Banking and financial services have always been an extremely competitive industry.
 Today, institutions and providers continue to face a mix of challenges.

-Regulation.
-Reputation issues.
-Fickle consumer loyalty and ever-changing preferences.
-Not to mention, the emergence of non-traditional competitors like Alipay, WeChat, and Amazon Cash, among many others.
+Regulation, reputation issues, fickle consumer loyalty, and ever-changing preferences are just a small sample of the hurdles for the financial industry.
+There’s also the emergence of non-traditional competitors like Alipay, WeChat, and Amazon Cash, among many others.

 It’s not enough for banks to have a great mix of products and services for its customers.
 They must also be able to collect data and achieve a deeper understanding of whom they’re competing against.
 This is why competitive analysis in the banking industry has become more critical than ever.